 Services include health insurance counseling, application assistance for home energy programs offered by Community Action Pioneer Valley, and help with accessing food, meals, and other basic needs.
 Outreach staff can answer some questions about services for older people and their caregivers.
 If we don't know the answer, we will refer you to another community organization or government department.

 Outreach staff meet with individuals, groups and families at their Easthampton work site, the Enrichment Center or at an Easthampton residence.
 This program is a free public service, funded through the City of Easthampton.
 Please call 413-527-6151 x 137 or x 130 to speak with either of our Outreach Workers.
-Home visits to home bound Easthampton seniors, caregivers and family members by appointment.
+Home visits to homebound Easthampton seniors, caregivers and family members by appointment.

 Health Insurance Counseling

 - MEDICARE counseling through SHINE (Serving the Health Insurance Needs of Everyone): free health insurance information and counseling to all Massachusetts residents with Medicare and to their caregivers.
 People who have Medicare or who are about to become eligible for Medicare can meet with a counselor to learn about benefits and options available.
 An ECOA Outreach SHINE counselor will review programs that help people with limited income to pay health care costs.